lerna-lite/lerna-lite/README.md

    - keep PRs in sync with original Lerna
 2. desire to create a smaller lib that is more modular than the original Lerna
    - it's smaller since we only copied half of Lerna's commands and a few are totally optional.
-   - we don't need all of Lerna's packages anymore since Workspaces are now supported by all package managers.
+   - we don't need all of Lerna's packages anymore since Workspaces are supported by all package managers.
-   - the main goal of this fork was from the start was to keep only `version` and `publish` commands in the core and make everything else optional (install and use only what you really need).
+   - the main starting goal of this fork was to keep only `version` and `publish` commands in the core and make everything else optional (install and use only what you really need).
 3. rewrite the lib in TypeScript
 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
-   - for example we now support the `workspace:` protocol and `dry-run` options
+   - for example we now support the `workspace:` protocol and some `dry-run` options

 ### This lib will help you with